FAQ / Frequently asked questions

 The consultation

-During your consultation, the nurse will discuss your itinerary, health details and vaccination advice.
-The agreed vaccines are then administered.
-If you have brought or purchased a vaccination booklet on site, the appropriate stamps will be entered in this.
+During the appointment, you will receive the vaccinations you have agreed to in advance.
+If you have brought a vaccination booklet with you or bought one on location, the correct stamps will be put in it.
 After this, your appointment is ready and you will receive the invoice by e-mail or it will be sent directly to your insurer.

-Always bring a valid ID to your appointment so that we can check your citizen service number (BSN).
-Are you taking any medication?
+Always bring valid proof of identity to your appointment so that we can check your citizen service number (BSN).
+Are you on medication?
 We need to know this before your appointment, please inform us in good time.
-Also don't forget to bring your vaccination booklet so we can put the correct stamps in it!
+Don't forget to bring your vaccination booklet too, so we can put the correct stamps in it!

 No, minors should always come to the consultation together with a parent/guardian.